infiniteopt/InfiniteOpt.jl/docs/src/develop/extensions.md

 to be included for `GenerativeDerivativeMethods`, but is not necessary in this example.

-Now that we have have completed all the necessary steps, let's try it out!
+Now that we have completed all the necessary steps, let's try it out!
 ```jldoctest deriv_ext
 julia> model = InfiniteModel();